Writer, with 30+ years' writing and publishing experience, 20+ years' teaching experience. Last book read: Mrs. Lincoln by Catherine Clinton.

-Ms. Linden drafted the chapters and I arranged them in an order starting from square one, total novice, with lessons and challenges that keep the student growing toward success, whether or not he or she has a teacher or workshop.
-How do I know where square one is?
-I taught writing, particularly creative writing, for 31 years.
-You’re welcome.
-I know when a new writer’s questions arise and what they are: “How long should it be?”
+Ms. Linden drafted the 35 short chapters.
+As editor, I arranged them in an order starting from square one, total novice, with lessons and challenges that keep the student growing toward success.
+How do I know which chapter is square one is?
+I taught writing and creative writing for 31 years.
+The book answers questions such as “How long should a prose poem be?”
 “Are prose poems stories?”
-“How do I know whether my poem is good?”
+“How do I know whether my prose poem is good?”

 If your book fulfills a need—it markets itself!

 Xu Fangfang was 18 when Red Guards tore apart her family’s house, defacing artworks by her famous father, Xu Beihong, and destroying their classical record collection.
 Under Chairman Mao and especially the violent Cultural Revolution (1966-1976) all works of music, art, and drama, and their creators, teachers, and performers, had to meet strict ideological standards.
 A classically trained concert pianist, Xu Fangfang was among the many young artists Mao sent to farms to be “re-educated.”

 Part biography and part autobiography, Xu Fangfang’s book Galloping Horses describes how Xu Beihong, one of the first Chinese artists to study in Europe, modernized Chinese painting and how his widow, son, and daughter, denounced as “bourgeois,” realized his hopes for them and preserved his contributions to art and art education.
 The Xu Beihong Memorial Museum in Beijing is the first government-funded museum in China devoted to the work of one artist.
 Xu Beihong is internationally known for his iconic ink-brush paintings of free-running horses.
 See his artwork here.